Francisco Partners

-Francisco Partners Management, L.P., doing business as Francisco Partners, is an American private equity firm focused exclusively on investments in technology and technology-enabled services businesses.
-It was founded in August 1999 and based in San Francisco with offices in London and New York City.
+Francisco Partners Management, L.P., doing business as Francisco Partners, is an American private equity firm focused on investments in technology and technology-enabled services businesses.
+It was founded in 1999 and is headquartered in San Francisco, with offices in London and New York City.

-In June 2022, Francisco Partners were ranked 20th in Private Equity Internationals PEI 300 ranking of the largest private equity firms in the world.

-In June 2024, Francisco Partners ranked 27th in Private Equity Internationals PEI 300 ranking among the world's largest private equity firms.
+In June 2024, it ranked 27th in Private Equity Internationals PEI 300 ranking among the world's largest private equity firms.
+In February 2025, Francisco Partners earned the number one spot on the 2025 HEC Paris Dow Jones "Large Buyout" performance rankings.

 History

 1999–2011

 Francisco Partners was founded in August 1999, in Menlo Park, California, during the emergence of dedicated technology buyout firms.
 Founders Sanford Robertson, Dipanjan Deb, David Stanton, Benjamin Ball, and Neil Garfinkel came from a variety of private equity firms.
 Robertson had been the founder of the technology-focused investment bank Robertson Stephens, while Deb left TPG Capital in August 1999, in order to help found the firm.
 Among its notable early investments, in 2000 the firm paid $375 million in cash to purchase 90% of AMD's communications products division.
 Francisco Partners then raised $800 million in 2002 to purchase 90% of Global eXchange Services, a unit of the General Electric Company handling sales operations for about 30,000 multinational companies.

 The firm purchased NPTest in 2003, the semiconductor-testing unit of Schlumberger, and by the following year Francisco Partners had more than 30 active portfolio companies.
 Francisco Partners purchased Smart Modular from the Solectron Corporation in 2004, with Smart Modular going public two years later.
 From 2005 until 2010 the firm owned the software company RedPrairie.
 In 2006 the company led a leveraged buyout of Metrologic Instruments, which makes laser and holographic-based scanners, and also purchased WatchGuard.
 The firm purchased API Healthcare in 2008, and by 2010 Francisco Partners' other healthcare holdings included AdvancedMD, Healthland, QuadraMed, and T-System.